m1el/m1el.github.io/_posts/2015-09-17-oscilloscope-lines.md

 This has two interesting implications:

 - There is no corner case for segment joints
-- There will be triangle overdraw, which cause loss of performance
+- There will be triangle overdraw, which might cause loss of performance

 Beam intensity is collected from different segments using `blendFunc(gl.SRC_ALPHA, gl.ONE);`.